 * Click here for rating key

 Il Posto Restaurant Review: Situated along Denver's 17th Avenue, a bona fide restaurant strip for the stylish set, this hip trattoria buzzes from the second the doors swing open, serving contemporary Italian cuisine late into the night.
 Only a dozen or so tables occupy the tiny space, flanked by chalkboard menus and a busy exhibition kitchen overseen by chef-owner Andrea Frizzi, a veteran toque who's worked his way through several area restaurants.
-Here, his focus is on inspiring diners with seasonal fare from his hometown of Milan.
+Here, his focus is on inspiring diners with a seasonal, daily-changing menu from his hometown of Milan.
 Frizzi makes his own pastas and uses as much local produce as possible.
-The results are usually well-crafted hits that we return for time and time again---even if we are required to wait for up to an hour for a table.
+The results are usually well-crafted hits that we return for time and time again --- even if we are required to wait for up to an hour for a table.
 Our advice?
-Make a reservation well in advance to enjoy the gnocchi tossed with an arugula pesto and pistachios or the fettuccine teeming with shrimp, ramps and olive oil.
-The wine list tilts toward Italian, and while it's an impressive roster, we wish there were more affordable wines by the glass.
+Make a reservation well in advance to enjoy the risotto with pancetta, arugula, corn and stracchino or the pappardelle tangling with oyster mushrooms and Berkshire pork ragù.
+The wine list tilts Italian, and while it's an impressive roster, we wish there were more affordable wines by the glass.